Internally, the DPC system consists of a system of receiving and transmitting antennas, and is composed of the following modules:

 Water (H2O), is a two-pole molecule, with one negative (the O–) and one positive (H2+) side.
 This structural arrangement makes water molecules behave like tiny liquid magnets which can be influenced by external fields.

-So fundamentally all wall surfaces are negatively charged, and we have the water molecules that have a dual (positive and negative) charge.
+So fundamentally all wall surfaces are negatively charged, while "the larger" part of the water molecules are positively charged.

-From elementary physics we know that opposite charges attract each other, while similar charges repel each other.
-The negative wall surface attracts the positive end of the water molecules and this is known as capillary attraction.
+From elementary physics we know that opposite charges attract each other and similar charges repel each other.
+The negative wall surface attracts the positive end of the water molecules and this is capillary attraction.
 This is one of the fundamental mechanisms behind rising damp.

 Wall Dehydration Effect